t3rn/t3rn/docs/main/docs/resources/troubleshooting.md

 ### remoteOrder.sol

 - **RO#0:** Ensures that a valid address or range of values was provided during initialization.
+- **RO#1:** This error indicates that the specified destination asset or network is not supported, or the order is not claimable or refundable.
 - **RO#2:** Ensures that requested cross-chain route is enabled (both source & destination chains and assets are enabled).
 - **RO#7:** Ensures orders aren't accepted after network's order limit has been reached.
-- **RO#13:** Ensures that the order is in a claimable state (verification has been completed).
-- **RO#16:** Ensures that the process of settling payouts with associated fees succeeds.
-This prevents issues during the payout process, such as incorrect fee deductions or failed transfers